Zhimin-C/starter-hugo-academic/content/publication/conference-paper_4/index_4.md

 ---
-title: 'Zero-shot 3D Semantic Segmentation via Learning from Zero-shot Labels'
+title: 'SAM-Guided Masked Token Prediction for 3D Scene Understanding'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Longlong Jing
+  - Yingwei Li
   - Bing Li

-date: '2024-05-01T00:00:00Z'
+date: '2024-09-01T00:00:00Z'
+doi: ''

 # Schedule page publish date (NOT publication's date).